ecmwf/polytope/docs/Service/Overview.md

 <!-- A design document on the general principles of how requests can be generated can also be found <a href="../Design_Doc">here</a>. -->

-A set of example notebooks can also be found in the <a href="../Examples/index">Examples</a> page along with some examples of integration with other Earthkit libraries.
+A set of example notebooks can also be found in the <a href="../Examples/index">Examples</a> page along with some examples of integration with other earthkit libraries.

-A <a href="../Data_Portfolio">Data Portfolio</a> containing infomration on what data we provide is also available.
+A <a href="../Data_Portfolio">Data Portfolio</a> containing information on what data we provide is also available.